Data Visualization

 Smart filtering tools to help compare variables

-Save as templates for the data visualization that users made for future use.
+Save as templates for future use

-Save as templates for the data visualization that users made for future use.
+Save as templates for future use

 Nice to Have